 Increasingly, employers are looking for staff that are qualified as well as experienced.
 An undergraduate or postgraduate degree could kick-start your career and give you the credentials to be considered for an interview or promotion.
 Many of our online students have achieved the leap into management as a result of gaining relevant qualifications.

-An MSc Business and Management or a specialist business qualification such as an MBA, will prepare you for management roles.
+A Master of Business Management (MBM) will prepare you for management roles.
 The job market is very competitive and achieving a degree or professional qualification can help you secure interviews and impress employers.

 To be promoted or to shine in an interview, you need to be seen as having managerial aptitude.
 You should be knowledgeable about your industry and should be aware of what’s happening in the wider market.
 Develop a habit of reading industry publications and websites daily.